 Many youth come with files and folders of assessments administered from various sources, while others have nominal tracking of background and examination.
 Within the first few weeks of admission, each teen is screened for the need of a comprehensive behavioral health assessment provided by our on-site clinical team.
 This assessment allows us to best understand the neurological, psychological, developmental, emotional and intellectual position each presents – and we build a thorough and appropriate treatment plan with realistic goals around these results.

 Each day’s schedule is planned in advance in order to provide structure, dependability and predictability.
 As part of the treatment team, our professional child development staff work with the teens during transitions throughout the day and ensure skills that are being learned are nurtured and strengthened in real-life applications.
 They serve as a coach in several domains and truly are the child’s front-line advocate and mentor.

 Many teens in this program also attend the San Diego Center for Children Academy on the same campus.
 Before school, morning routines are followed and the “commute” to school is a rather easy one.
 For those attending off-campus schools, transportation is either provided by the school or Center staff.
 After school, programming continues through bedtime with active and passive activities blended with therapy groups and nutritious meals.
 On the weekends, a variety of activities and outings may be planned.
 Youth may have the opportunity to go “on pass” with family members, if appropriate.

 For admission with private pay or insurance, please contact us directly at (858) 633-4106.
-The Center accepts most major insurance plans.
-The Center also accepts public funding referrals from county social workers, school districts, adoption assistance and others.
+We currently contract with Blue Cross, United Healthcare/United Behavioral Health, Sharp, Cigna and MHN.
+We also also accept public funding referrals from county social workers, school districts, adoption assistance and others.

 For more information, please contact: